Tel Lachish is associated with the Biblical city of Lachish. And in the Kingdom of Judah, Lachish was second in importance only to Jerusalem.

 And here is a short video telling about this gate:

 As you can see from the following diagram, there were outer and inner gates.
 And between the gates, you can find an open plaza.

 This area was used for commerce.
-This is also where judgment, punishment, and cult activities took place.
+It was also where judgment, punishment, and cult activities took place.